Iran–Venezuela relations: International reactions

-2006: Venezuela's F-16 fleet to Iran
+2006 Venezuela's F-16 fleet to Iran

-In 2006, the Iranian media published series of reports that suggested Venezuela was interested to sell its 21 F-16 Fighting Falcons to Iran.
+In 2006, the Iranian media published series of reports that suggested Venezuela was interested in selling its 21 F-16 Fighting Falcons to Iran.
 The rumours were confirmed, when a Hugo Chavez advisor told the Associated Press that: "Venezuela's military is considering selling its fleet of U.S.-made F-16 fighter jets to another country, possibly Iran, in response to a U.S. ban on arms sales to President Hugo Chávez's government".
 In response, Sean McCormack, the U.S. State Department spokesman, warned Venezuela and suggested: "Without the written consent of the United States, Venezuela can't transfer these defense articles, and in this case F-16s, to a third country".

-2012: U.S. Congress examines Iran in Latin America
+2012 U.S. Congress examines Iran in Latin America

 In early 2012, the U.S. Congress began to voice escalating concern over Iran's interests in Latin America, particularly its relations with Venezuela.
 On January 18, Representative Jeff Duncan (R - South Carolina) introduced the Countering Iran in the Western Hemisphere Act of 2012.
 The bill called on the United States to use all elements of national power to counter Iran's growing presence and hostile activity in the Western Hemisphere.
 Then, on February 2, Representative Ileana Ros-Lehtinen (R-FL) convened a Committee on Foreign Affairs hearing on Iranian activity in the Western Hemisphere.
 Finally, on March 7, Duncan's legislation concerning the Iranian government's activities in the Western Hemisphere passed out of the House Foreign Affairs Committee with strong bipartisan support.

 Following the hearings, a number of independent reports and position papers were released which appeared to legitimize the threat posed by Iranian activity in the Western Hemisphere.
 This included a major study by the Center for Strategic and International Studies in March 2012.
 However, it was also suggested that partisan politics contributed to Republicans' interest in the topic.

 The Countering Iran in the Western Hemisphere Act of 2012 currently is before the House of Representatives for consideration.
 If passed into law by Congress, the bill will require the U.S. Secretary of State to submit to Congress a strategy to address Iran's growing presence and activity in the Western Hemisphere within 180 days of enactment.